MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-cmdline-predictor.md

 To create a predictor, you must have the .NET 6 SDK installed for your platform.
 For more information on the SDK, see [Download .NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0).

-Create a new PowerShell module project using the following commands:
+Create a new PowerShell module project by following these steps:

 Use the `dotnet` command-line tool to create a starter classlib project.